Business Rates - What happens if I do not pay?

 - You disagree with the rateable value

-The Council only have to prove to the Court that notices have been sent to you, not that they have been received by you.
+Please Note: Basildon Council only has to prove to the Court that notices have been sent to you, not that they have been received by you.

-If you have received a liability order have have not already set up a payment arrangement please contact us to discuss this
+If you have received a liability order but you have not yet set up a special payment arrangement, please contact this office without delay in order to set up a special payment arrangement, (see contact details, bottom of page)..

 The Liability Order gives us the right to recover the debt through the following ways: -

-The Council may decide to instruct an Enforcement Agent to collect the debt, should the Council do so the law allows for fees to be charged.
-These are detailed in the table below.
+Basildon Council may decide to instruct an Enforcement Agent to collect the outstanding debt.
+Should the Council do so, the law allows for fees to be charged.
+Fees are shown in the following table.

 |Recovery stage||Enforcement charges|